Picture from Bryan Kest's 2013 Power Yoga Teacher Training

 Dates: Tuesday - Saturday November 10-14, 2015 Session Times: 9:30a - 7:30p Tuition: $1295 Early/$1395 Late* Discount Deadline is August 1st, 2015 To register online

 *Payment Plan* Please email if you are interested in the Payment Plan Yoga Alliance CEUs are available

 This training qualifies for YogaU (Yoga University of Florida) credits earned toward Altamonte Springs Yoga's Teacher Training Programs.

 Power Yoga & Long, Slow, Deep Master Classes:

-The day after our training ends (November 16th), Bryan will present a Full Day of Yoga with a Power Yoga Master Class in the morning and Long, Slow, Deep in the afternoon.
+The day after our training ends (November 15th), Bryan will present a Full Day of Yoga with a Power Yoga Master Class in the morning and Long, Slow, Deep in the afternoon.
 Previous TT students have found that this is a perfect way to complete training and immersion with Bryan!
+Please note - this workshop is NOT included in the Teacher Training fee.
 If you would like more information click here

 Traveling from out of town?
 Check out our Travel Page for hotels, transportation & restaurants